Mastectomy plus reconstruction has highest rate of complication, complication-related costs of guideline-concordant therapies for early breast cancer

 In a review of guideline-concordant treatment modalities for women with early stage breast cancer, mastectomy and reconstruction had the highest rate of complications and complication-related costs, regardless of age.
 It was also the most expensive treatment option in a younger patient population, according to a new study from The University of Texas MD Anderson Cancer Center.

-The findings, presented at the 2015 San Antonio Breast Cancer Symposium by Benjamin D. Smith M.D., associate professor of Radiation Oncology and Health Services Research, should help guide patients and physicians to determine the most appropriate treatment option, as well help define which local therapies offer the highest value to both patients and payers.
+The research is published in the Journal of the National Cancer Institute, and was first presented at the 2015 San Antonio Breast Cancer Symposium.
+Benjamin D. Smith M.D., associate professor of Radiation Oncology and Health Services Research, say the findings should help guide patients and physicians to determine the most appropriate treatment option, as well as help define which local therapies offer the highest value to both patients and payers.